 The answer is simple: the main cities in the country do meet all the requirements we’ve covered in the prior section.

-Spain is one of the preferred destinations for expats worldwide, so meeting people in your same situation is really simple.
+Spain is one of the preferred destinations for expats worldwide, so meeting people in the same situation is really simple.
 Cities like Madrid or Barcelona are startup hubs, hence business opportunities abound.

 But there is much more to that.